adamovanja/anomaly_microbiome_data_processing/README.md

 cd src_data
 python fetch_n_process_metadata.py --email your@mail.com --n_threads 20
 ````
-Beware: When running this command for the first time all metadata and the raw amplicon nucleotide sequences need to be fetched from NCBI SRA.
-This takes roughly 20min on an intel-based MacOS with `n_threads=6` and 5 min on a HPC with `n_threads=30`.
-Also, due to the restrictions of some journal's website, not all of the required supplementary material can be fetched programmatically.
+Beware: When running this command for the first time all metadata and the raw amplicon nucleotide sequences need to be fetched from NCBI SRA (~5-20 min).
+Due to the restrictions of some journal's website, not all of the required supplementary material can be fetched programmatically.
 In this case, follow the ValueError instructions and re-execute the above command.

 ### Get sequences
 To fetch and process the respective sequences insert the tag outputted at the end of the previous metadata script as `$TAG` and run: